-My adult son was home for a few days.
-Our house is just off of the interstate, and he was en route to a job interview two hours south of us.
+My adult son was home for a visit.
+Our house is just off of the interstate, and he was en route to a job interview two hours south.
 Afterwards he stopped in and stayed for a few days.

-It was wonderful to have him here and so helpful while fitting in all of the counseling appointments as of late.
+It was wonderful to have him here and so helpful while fitting in all of the counseling appointments .
 He graciously spent time with his younger siblings while his father and I sat in an office one morning, and while I sat by myself another.

 Time together passed too quickly.
 I enjoyed listening to him playing guitar while my drummer son played the djembe.
 We laughed over memories.
-He is starting to understand and appreciate the parental perspective.
-At least he is gracious.
+He was starting to understand and appreciate the parental perspective and was surprisingly gracious.

-He patiently played soccer in the yard and threw the frisbee in the street and played Cranium and Spot It! with the siblings.
+He patiently kicked a soccer ball in the yard and threw the frisbee in the street and played Cranium and Spot It! with the siblings.
 There was media thrown in for good measure.

 As he was leaving, we chatted a bit about his future and hopeful possibilities.
 In between gathering laundry and giving out last-minute bits of attention, we shared thoughts and ideas about what might be coming down the road as he ventures further into adulthood.